madrury/the-rising-sea/the-rising-sea.md

 Another anecdote to support the point: Grothendieck's obituary ran in the New York Times, and, eventually, the academic journal Nature.
 His friend David Mumford's first attempt at an obituary was *rejected* by Nature:

 > The sad thing is that this was rejected as much too technical for their readership.
 Their editor wrote me that 'higher degree polynomials', 'infinitesimal vectors' and 'complex space' (even complex numbers) were things at least half their readership had never come across.

+This may give some sense of the depth and diffculty of Grothendieck's work, and justifies (a little) the absense of discussion here of what Grothendieck accomplished in mathematics.

 A note Grothendieck left in the guestbook of a coffee shop frequented by his mathematical colleagues give a sense of his personality: